cucumber/vscode/README.md

 ### Gherkin Localisation

 Gherkin supports many translations.
-To specify a translation, include a `# language: <key>` header in your feature file, replacing `<key>` with a supported language key from the [localisation documentation](https://cucumber.io/docs/gherkin/languages/).
+To specify a translation, include a `# language: <key>` header in your feature file, with a supported language key from the [localisation documentation](https://cucumber.io/docs/gherkin/languages/).

 ![Localisation](https://raw.githubusercontent.com/cucumber/vscode/main/images/localisation.png)